 Houghton Library Access

-Houghton Library's reading room and exhibition spaces are open to researchers and visitors with Harvard ID or proof of COVID-19 vaccination and booster.
-We welcome all who wish to use the library’s collections
+Houghton Library's reading room and exhibition spaces are open to researchers and visitors.
+We welcome all who wish to use the library’s collections.

 - Our policies are based on current disease dynamics and federal (including CDC), state, and Harvard guidelines and may be subject to change or reevaluation.
 Please review the Harvard Library Visitor Access page prior to your visit for up-to-date policies and guidelines, including information on visiting other libraries.